 While it’s rare that your case will need to go to trial, you will want to have an attorney by your side if it does.
 Their experience in juries means they’ll be well-equipped to present your case as clearly and confidently as possible.

-On top of that, they’ll also be able to ensure that your rights are protected during the trial and that you are able to use any and all legal codes, regulations, and resources to your advantage.
+In addition, they’ll also be able to ensure that your rights are protected during the trial and that you are able to use any and all legal codes, regulations, and resources to your advantage.

 Contact a Smyrna Motorcycle Accident Law Firm